chrisseaton/yeomanry-handbook/notes/cheshire-yeomanry/structure.md

 ## 1797

-* Provisional Corps of Cavarly for the County of Chester
+* Provisional Corps of Cavalry for the County of Chester
   * Chester Cavalry
   * Macclesfield Cavalry
   * Stockport Cavalry